≡ Menu

 • Stay calm

-• Your dog is obviously scared and in a lot of pain, so it is important to not magnify whatever they are feeling by acting frantic.
+• Your dog is scared and in a lot of pain, so it is essential not to magnify their feelings by acting frantic.

 Second: